Frome

 Frome is a Town in the county of Somerset.

-There are great places to visit near Frome including some great cities, historic buildings, towns, ancient sites, hills, ruins, historic monuments, lakes, villages, airports, beaches, islands, rivers and streams, hiking areas and caves.
+There are great places to visit near Frome including some great cities, towns, villages, airports, rivers and streams, historic buildings, ancient sites, hills, ruins, historic monuments, lakes, beaches, islands, hiking areas and caves.

-Don't miss Bath, and Wells's cities if visiting the area around Frome.
+Don't miss Beckford's Tower, Tropicana, Grand Pier (Weston-super-Mare), and Wells Cathedral's historic buildings if visiting the area around Frome.

 Hills to visit near Frome include Glastonbury Tor.